A History of Ollie’s Trolley & LUMS Restaurants

 I suggest you read this great story about Ollie’s Trolley by Keith Pandolfi: He Could’ve Been a Colonel: The Story of Ollie’s Trolley.

-Now back to your regularly scheduled program.
+Now, back to your regularly scheduled program.

 Ollie’s Trolley in Louisville

-My friend John was driving our rental car with my wife Marcela in the passenger front seat.
+John was driving our rental car with my wife in the passenger front seat.
 Me?
 I was sitting on the passenger side, in the middle row of the vehicle.
-John turned the corner, and I remember this clearly in slow motion seeing Ollie’s Trolley sitting in that parking lot.

-Ready to eat!
+Ready to Eat!

 My final thoughts on the Ollie Burger are yes, it’s excellent, it’s different, and yes, it’s not for everyone.
 However, the seasoned fries were highly addictive and went well with the spiced-up thousand island-ish Ollie’s Sauce.